| Life, Death and the Blank Page - the Lure of WritingPublished author Jesse Blackadder gives us a great

 desire to write can be matched by a paralysing terror of

+the blank page.
 One way to overcome this is to join or form a writing

 group.
 You can meet to share your experiences, or better